gaitaldawamneh/jira-clone/README.md

 - styled-components(createGlobalStyle)
 - <fragment> is used to wrap or group multiple elements without adding an extra node to the DOM.
 ## basics I learned:
+ - A request header is an HTTP header, used in an HTTP request to provide information about the request context, so that the server can tailor the response.
  - instanceof operator is used to check the type of an object at the run time
  - console.error It prints to stderr with newline
  - express.urlencoded() It parses incoming requests with urlencoded payloads and is based on body-parser.